hoangduytran/blender-manual/manual/render/cycles/baking.rst

 ------

 When baking to images, by default a margin is generated around UV "islands".
-This is important to avoid discontinuities at UV seams, due to texture filtering and mipmapping.
+This is important to avoid discontinuities at UV seams, due to texture filtering and mip-mapping.

 .. _bpy.types.BakeSettings.margin_type: